 Al Kroemer’s practice is concentrated in complex business litigation.
 He joined Cantey Hanger in 2004.

-Melinda Louque received her Juris Doctor from Texas Tech University School of Law.
-While in law school, Ms. Louque successfully competed in moot court and was an executive editor of the Business & Bankruptcy Law Journal.
+Melinda Hogan received her Juris Doctor from Texas Tech University School of Law.
+While in law school, Ms. Hogan successfully competed in moot court and was an executive editor of the Business & Bankruptcy Law Journal.
 Ms. Hogan joined Cantey Hanger after twice previously serving as a summer associate for the firm.
 Her primary practice is focused within the firm’s commercial litigation section.

 Stephanie L. Millett is a litigation attorney who has practiced in courts across the United States.
 Her practice includes representation of both defendants and plaintiffs in product liability, aviation and general negligence cases.